kkuppens/GettingCleaningData/CodeBook.md

 You will find there besides the raw data itself Data Set information and Attribute Information.
 The data for the project can be foud at location https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-###Variables
-####Description of variable.
+##Variables
 activity:  Activity label with possible values; WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
 subject: An identifier of the subject who carried out the experiment; 1..30

 A desciption and list of all features can be found in the files features_info.txt and features.txt to be found within the zip file containing the data set.
 Below a description for only the variables within the tidy data set.

-All variables within the tidy data set besides activity and subject are estimated variables from signals.
+All variables (features) within the tidy data set besides activity and subject are estimated variables from signals.

-There are two types:
+There are two types within the tidy data set:
+	* mean
-	mean and standard deviation (std).
+        * standard deviation (std)
 For each type there are two units.
-	variables starting with an t (e.g tBodyAcc.mean().X) are time domain signals.
+	* variables starting with an t (e.g tBodyAcc.mean().X) are time domain signals.
-	variables starting with an f (e.g fBodyAccMag.std()) are frequency domain signals.
+	* variables starting with an f (e.g fBodyAccMag.std()) are frequency domain signals.

 	[1]  "activity"                        "subject"